 Based on TLI and VBI-driven 12-month 0.5% total return tail values at risk

 Bottom line, we maintain, as we did in 2011, that a capital requirement of no more than 15% remains adequately prudent for a balanced pan-European real estate portfolio.
-Results varied more widely across individual countries, but never crossed the 15% threshold within mainland Europe.
+Results varied more widely across individual countries, but never crossed the 15% threshold within the largest five mainland European markets.
 Over the past six years, there have been no market shocks that would require us to revise this conclusion.
 Nor does the addition of five more countries to our dataset call the finding into question.